markobode11/extension-forceTFM/README.md

 Extension can be removed via `upgrade-assistant extensions remove UpgradeAssistant.Extension.ForceTFM`

-Cloned repository can be added as an extension via adding `--extension [path to dir containing ExtensionManifest]` to the Upgrade Assistants running path.
+Cloned repository can be added as an extension via adding `--extension [path to dir containing ExtensionManifest and .dll file]` to the Upgrade Assistants running path.

 ### Choosing TFM